Aboriginal and Torres Strait Islander viewers are advised that this website might contain images of people who are deceased.

 Birds

-A variety of ecosystems from monsoon woodlands, mangrove forests, flood plains and coastal shorelines encourages a large range of bird species in East Arnhem Land.
+A variety of ecosystems from monsoon woodlands to mangrove forests, flood plains and coastal shorelines encourage a large range of bird species in East Arnhem Land.
 Sightings include the northern fantail, blue-faced honeyeater, white-bellied cuckoo-shrike and the brown falcon.
 With hundreds of different species, and even a handful of endemic and rare species living in East Arnhem Land, it is a great place for the keen twitcher to ‘tick their list’!